By Don Lajoie,

 “The judge gave us a toe in the door,” he said.
 “We’ll

-and other properties are owned by the province and thus part of the
+other properties are owned by the province and thus part of the financial

-the province.
+province.
 Separately incorporated and registered 125 years ago, the private

 college with 7,200 students will not volunteer money or other resources to

-settle the bankruptcy, said Mike Casey, Gonzaga’s
+settle the bankruptcy, said Mike Casey, Gonzaga’s corporation

 “Creditors have run this play before with success.
 But not this

-who sexually abused children, including former university president
+sexually abused children, including former university president John P. Leary,

 Leary fled, and the Jesuit hierarchy relocated him.

-died in 1993, and the Jesuits have acknowledged paying money to settle
+1993, and the Jesuits have acknowledged paying money to settle allegations

-sale of diocese assets, bank loans and promissory notes collateralized by parish
+diocese assets, bank loans and promissory notes collateralized by parish

 property, that finally brought the diocese bankruptcy to a close in